TOP 10 BEST DIVE SITES OF KOMODO

 Let’s check our top 10 best dive sites of Komodo National Park.

-Batu Bolong – the most known tiny rock on the planet.
-It is one of the most famous dive sites in the Komodo National Park with high currents that attract a myriad of unique marine life and is rated as one of the best dive sites in the world.
+– the most known tiny rock on the planet.
+It is one of the most famous dive sites in the Komodo National Park, with high currents that attract a myriad of unique marine life and is rated as one of the best dive sites in the world.

-It is a summit/pinnacle that descends to 85 meters, between Tatawa and the east of the main island of Komodo to the west of it.
-Located north of Komodo, this dive site is a real fish festival.
+It is a summit/pinnacle that descends to 85 meters, between Tatawa and the east of the main island of Komodo to the west.
+Located north of Komodo, this dive site is an actual fish festival.

-Manta Point – we must include Manta Point for two reasons.
-First, it’s the longest dive site in Komodo and probably in the world with nearly 2.5 km long.
-Second, you will find there nearly 17 cleaning stations and one of the most impressive reefs in all Komodo National Park.
+– we must include Manta Point for two reasons.
+First, it’s the most extended dive site in Komodo and probably in the world, nearly 2.5 km long.
+Second, you will find nearly 17 cleaning stations and one of the most impressive reefs in Komodo National Park.

 Pengah aka Little Batu Bolong

 Pengah is a marvel of marine life and topography.
-From Slope to cracks, to wall, you will be able to discover a unique marine world.
-Not often dive by others because of its poor visibility (15/20m) Pengah is also a very tricky dive site with currents.
-It’s one of the favorite dive sites of the managers so let’s enjoy it and discover the unique yellow pigmy and grey reef sharks.
+From Slopes to cracks to walls, you will be able to discover a unique marine world.
+Not often dived by others because of its poor visibility (15/20m), Pengah is also a very tricky dive site with currents.
+It’s one of the favourite dive sites of the managers, so let’s enjoy it and discover the unique yellow pigmy and grey reef sharks.

-This dive site is the favorite of the dragon dive team.
+This dive site is the favourite of the dragon dive team.
 It’s a super tricky one, for experienced divers who are ready to enjoy a unique and incredible topography.
-At 40 m you will find the huge school or white tips and black tips sharks.
+At 40 m you will find a huge school of white tips and black tips sharks.
 Along the cracks, small caverns full of corals are waiting for you.